lionheart/Notchy/README.md

 In short: you can modify and distribute the source code to others (and even sell it!) as long as you make the source code modifications freely available.

-If you would like to sell a modified version of the software (or any component thereof) and do *not* want to release the source code, you may contact me and you can purchase a [selling exception](https://www.gnu.org/philosophy/selling-exceptions), which is permissible under the GPL.
+If you would like to sell a modified version of the software (or any component thereof) and do *not* want to release the source code, you may contact me and you can purchase a [selling exception](https://www.gnu.org/philosophy/selling-exceptions).